StarRocks/starrocks/docs/en/ecosystem_release/flink_connector.md

 #### 1.2.9

 This release includes some features and bug fixes.
-The notable change is that the Flink connector is integrated with [Flink CDC 3.0](https://ververica.github.io/flink-cdc-connectors/master/content/overview/cdc-pipeline.html) to easily build a streaming ELT pipeline from CDC sources (such as MySQL and Kafka) to StarRocks.
-You can see Flink CDC Synchronization for details.
+The notable change is that the Flink connector is integrated with Flink CDC 3.0 to easily build a streaming ELT pipeline from CDC sources (such as MySQL and Kafka) to StarRocks.
+You can see [Synchronize data with Flink CDC 3.0 (with schema change supported)](https://docs.starrocks.io/docs/loading/Flink-connector-starrocks/#synchronize-data-with-flink-cdc-30-with-schema-change-supported) for details.

 **Features**